 - Software design issues

-- Server configuration issues like Web server, application server, database server etc.
+- Server configuration issues like a Web server, application server, database server etc.

 - Hardware limitation issues like CPU maximization, memory limitations, network bottleneck, etc.